Reading Time: 3 Minutes

 Under the new rules, developers can now decide how many car park spaces to provide with developments based on market demand, and developments may include no parking at all.
-While the policy came into effect in August 2020, councils have been given run-in time to allow the implementation of changes.
-Changes to car parking policy must come into effect by February 2022.
+While the policy came into effect in August 2020, councils had been given run-in time to allow the implementation of changes.
+Changes to car parking policy came into effect on February 2022.

 What is the Benefit of Developments Without Parking?

-The aim of the policy is to encourage the development of lower cost housing to assist with the housing crisis.
-Car parks ‘at grade’, or on the ground, obviously take up a lot of space, while basement garaging is expensive and time consuming to build.
-The policy therefore encourages greater housing density – making better use of scare urban land in areas of high amenity – an hopefully, at a lower cost.
+The aim of the policy is to encourage the development of lower-cost housing to assist with the housing crisis.
+Car parks ‘at grade’, or on the ground, obviously take up a lot of space, while basement garaging is expensive and time-consuming to build.
+The policy therefore encourages greater housing density – making better use of scarce urban land in areas of high amenity – and hopefully, at a lower cost.